prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 {: .alert.alert-danger :}
 Failure to follow any of the above conventions could lead to delays in approving your adapter for inclusion in Prebid.js.

+{: .alert.alert-danger :}
+Pull requests for non-1.0 compatible adapters will not be reviewed or accepted on the legacy branch.

 <a name="bidder-adaptor-Required-Files" />

 ### Required Files